 When either one is pulling in the opposite direction, this balance is lost.

-Now you may be thinking, “okay so the science is there, but how can I see past my anxious fog and start implementing the art of gratitude today?”
-It may require a deliberate shift in attention for you to move away from your anxious mind.
+Now it may require a deliberate shift in attention for you to move away from your anxious mind and focus on the bounty and beauty that lies around you.
 This may sound easier said than done.
 We are here to help.

 One technique to help you learn to calm your mind, and focus on the things you are grateful for, is outlined below.